aosabook/500lines/contingent/chapter.rst

 that we lacked the big picture of how our graph is connected.
-There are two routes of different lengths between ``B.date`` and the final ``B.html`` output, but we went ahead and rebuilt ``B.html`` as soon as any of its dependencies changed instead of waiting to see how all of the paths played out.
+There are two routes of different lengths between ``B.date`` and the final ``B.html`` output, but we went ahead and rebuilt ``B.html`` as soon as any of its inputs changed instead of waiting to see how all of the paths played out.

-The solution is that instead of letting ``todo()`` results drive us forwards, we should try ordering the consequences of ``B.date`` using what graph theorists call a *topological sort* that is careful to order nodes so that targets always fall after their dependencies in the resulting ordering.
+The solution is that instead of letting ``todo()`` results drive us forwards, we should try ordering the consequences of ``B.date`` using what graph theorists call a *topological sort* that is careful to order nodes so that consequences always fall after their inputs in the resulting ordering.
 If used correctly, a depth-first search can produce such an ordering.